 Got knowledge management challenges?

-If you’ve ever searched Google Drive for a document you’re sure is there but not what its name is, you do.
+If you’ve ever searched Google Drive for a document you’re sure is there but can’t remember the name, you do.
 If you remember saving an infographic on the company intranet but not exactly where, you do.
-Or if you’re using an instant messaging platform like Slack or Teams, there’s reams of knowledge being created every day — how do you make sure you’re using every piece of gold?
-Following this train of thought, knowledge management must simply be the act of organizing that knowledge base, right?
+Or if you’re using an instant messaging platform like Slack or Teams, you know there are reams of knowledge being created every day — but how do you ensure you’re using every relevant piece?
+Following this train of thought, knowledge management might seem like simply organizing a given knowledge base, right?
 Not really.

 Today’s businesses operate in a knowledge economy powered by a wealth of information, interactions, and data.
-You need a comprehensive knowledge management system to connect your knowledge repository with the right people.
+You need a comprehensive knowledge management system to connect your knowledge repository with the right people and eliminate the knowledge silos that can hinder your teams.

 When done strategically, knowledge management can be the key to your organization’s efficiency, accuracy, and speed — both internally and for customer service functions.

-In this article, we’ll cover the basics of knowledge management, its most common challenges, and how to overcome them.
-By the end, you’ll be set for a smooth transition to the next stage of knowledge management, no matter what stage you’re starting from.
+In this article, we’ll cover the basics of an enterprise knowledge management strategy, the most common challenges, and how to overcome them.
+By the end, you’ll be set for a smooth transition to the next stage of enterprise knowledge management, no matter where you’re starting from.

 Relevant Reading: 3 Ways GenAI Transforms Employee Experience

-Simply put, knowledge management (KM) isthe ever-evolving act of developing, capturing, distributing, and using knowledge.
+Simply put, enterprise knowledge management (KM) is the ever-evolving act of developing, capturing, distributing, and using collective knowledge.

-It’s an approach to organizing business information that makes it easy to find, access, and share knowledge.
+Importantly, it’s an approach to organizing business information that makes finding, accessing, and sharing knowledge easy.
 The most organized, logical knowledge base is useless if employees don’t know it’s available or how to use it.
+And let’s be honest – how many enterprises have just one knowledge base?

-Knowledge sharing empowers the self-service success of your customers and your employees.
+Knowledge sharing is a key outcome of strategic knowledge management, empowering the self-service success of customers and employees.
 It simplifies the process of knowledge transfer and allows information to be accessed by anyone who needs it.

 At Coveo, we use the Technology & Services Industry Association’s (TSIA) four pillars: corporate culture, people, process, and technology.
 Each pillar must be integrated for an efficient and successful knowledge management program.

-Think of them not as sequential steps, but as an iterative process:
+Think of them not quite as sequential steps, but as an iterative process:

-- People: Your stakeholders, champions, and potential opposition to change.
+2. People: Your stakeholders, champions of and potential opposition to change.

 When launching a new knowledge management initiative, start by determining the level and quality of your existing KM system.
-The TSIA Enterprise Knowledge Management Maturity Model can help you assess the maturity of your knowledge management model based on the four pillars.
-Use it to guide internal conversations about your next steps for improvement.
+The TSIA Enterprise Knowledge Management Maturity Model can help you assess the maturity of your current knowledge management practice based on the four pillars.
+Use it to guide internal conversations around next steps for improvement.

-A common fatal flaw to successfully operationalizing knowledge management is in assuming there is one single destination or ideal metric to reach.
-Benchmarking the process is useful, but don’t get bogged down with following frameworks from other organizations.
+A common fatal flaw in successfully operationalizing knowledge management efforts is in assuming there is one single destination or ideal metric to reach.
+Benchmarking the process is useful, but don’t get bogged down by just following what works for other organizations.
 Your path is as unique as the data you’re working with, and the process is ongoing.

 As soon as you have a system up and running, start measuring and actioning insights as soon as possible.
 If your efforts result in tangible benefits, keep doing what you’re doing, and look for additional areas of impact to pursue.